hritikbharucha/Custom_Porechop_ABI/README.md

 The algorithm implemented in the ABI module depends on a series of parameters concerning k-mer selection, sampling, and assembly.
 They all have default values that work well in practice.

 * Number of reads in each sample.
-By default, the value is 40,000.
+By default, the value is 40,000 reads.
 * Length of start and end regions selected for each read.
-By default, the value is 100.
+By default, the value is 100 nucleotides.
 * Length of the k-mers.
 By default, the value is 16.
 * Number of top k-mers in the selection of frequent k-mers.
 By default, the value is 500.
 * Low complexity threshold: The value depends on the k-mer length.
 By default, it equals 1 for k-mers of length 16.
 It is adjusted automatically for other values of k.